Updated pics coming soon.

 I added an old office chair that we affectionately call “the Star Trek chair,” and a cheap bookcase under the plywood, for storing podcast paraphernalia.
-My main podcasting computer, a 2014 MacBook Pro, lives in there, along with a 2009 iMac I keep because it has a larger screen.
-The MBP is a great podcasting machine, because it’s SSD makes no noise.
+My main podcasting computer, a 2014 MacBook Pro, lives in there.
+The MBP is a great podcasting machine, because its SSD makes no noise.
 It’s a less-than-great podcast machine because it lacks a line-in port.
-I also use an iPad Air to cue sound effects, or read a script: it sits in an iRig holder, clipped to a mic stand.
+I added an Onyx Blackjack audio interface to solve that problem.
+I also use an iPad Pro to cue sound effects, or read a script: it sits in an iRig holder, clipped to a mic stand.

 The studio is large enough for one podcaster.
 When he who built the studio records with me, he stands outside the closet and speaks into a stand-mounted mic.

 Here’s the gear I use in and around the podcast closet.

 - Desktop Boom